Latin 4 lower: module 1

 What level is the course and do I need any particular skills?

-You should have studied Latin for two years or have an equivalent knowledge.
+You should have completed Latin 3 Module 3 or have an equivalent knowledge (approximately 3 years of study).
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.

 How will I be taught, and will there be any work outside the class?